mongodb-industry-solutions/retail-store/chatbot/README.md

-# Buying experience (RAG chatbot & Omnichannel ordering)
+# Setting up the RAG Chatbot experience

 This README will help you re-create the chatbot experience in Leafy Portal.
 The chatbot consists of a few parts -
 - The web application that shows the chat interface